Best budget full-suspension mountain bikes 2024 – full-sus MTB performance has never been so affordable

 It used to be the case that there was little point in shopping for the best budget full-suspension mountain bikes.
 The extra cost of adding pivots, a rear shock and a more complex frame design always meant that even the best full-suspension mountain bikes for those on a tighter budget had too many component compromises compared to the best hardtail MTBs, which delivered a really well-sorted ride.
 Often the suspension components or the frame were poor quality or outdated too.

-Thankfully, there are now a number bikes out there with sorted suspension, worthy components and up-to-date frame geometry that genuinely make riding more controlled and more fun than a hardtail and are good enough to be worth upgrading into something really good.
-So here’s our pick of the best budget full-suspension bikes to start your full-sus riding experience.
+Thankfully, there are now a growing number of bikes out there with sorted suspension, worthy components and up-to-date frame geometry that are genuinely more controlled and more fun than a hardtail and are worthy of upgrading into something really good.
+So here’s our pick of the best budget full-suspension bikes to kickstart your full-sus riding experience.

 If you are unsure what to look for, skip to the bottom of this article to find out how to choose the best budget full-suspension mountain bike for you.